-My top gear recommendation before heading to El Caminito: A comfy hydration pack like this one by CamelBak.
-I have a few CamelBaks in different sizes, and I love them all.
+My top gear recommendation for hiking El Caminito: A comfy hydration pack like this one by CamelBak.
+I have a few CamelBaks in different sizes and I love them all.
 Use this, and you can keep your hands free to hold the railing or your phone/camera.
-Plus, by using a hydration bladder versus a string bag, you won’t have something on your back that keeps swinging back and forth from the weight of water bottle inside.
+Plus, by using a hydration bladder versus a string bag, you won’t have something on your back that keeps swinging back and forth from the weight of a water bottle inside.
 Finally, using a hydration bladder means your water is at your fingertips.
-You don’t have to take your back or bag off to get at your water.
+You don’t have to take your pack or bag off to get at your water.

 As an Amazon Associate, I earn from qualifying purchases.